bet4a/d3wiki/Stack-Layout.md

 }
 ```

 The *x*-accessor is invoked for each input value, for each input layer, being passed the current data (d) and index (i).
 The return value of the accessor must be a number.

+The *x*-coordinate only affects the behavior of the “wiggle” [offset](#offset); changing this accessor does *not* affect how data is grouped into stacks.
 Although the *x*-accessor is invoked for all layers (not just the bottommost layer), the stack layout assumes that the *x*-coordinates of all layers are consistent.
-In other words, the stack layout currently requires that the layers be homogenous: each must contain the same number of values at the same *x*-coordinates.
+In other words, the stack layout requires that layers be homogenous: each must contain the same number of values, at the same *x*-coordinates.
 If your data is not so regular, you will need to reinterpolate the data before computing the stack.

 <a name="y" href="Stack-Layout#y">#</a> stack.<b>y</b>([<i>accessor</i>])